cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 #### Page classification using type

-To classify Confluence page or blog post by type, click on the **Type** byline, search for and click on the concept corresponding to the type of the page (e.g. role description, performance requirements).
+To classify Confluence page by type, click on the **Type** byline, search for and click on the concept corresponding to the type of the page (e.g. role description, performance requirements).

 ![Index Confluence Pages](/images/tfc/2-0-0-9.png "Expanded Type Byline showing concepts matching the search for the role.
 TOGAF Role concept is selected as the type of the page.")

 #### Page classification using subject

-To classify Confluence page or blog post by subject, click on the **Subject** byline, search for and click on the concept corresponding to the subject of the page (e.g. regulatory requirement, capability, service, system).
+To classify Confluence page by subject, click on the **Subject** byline, search for and click on the concept corresponding to the subject of the page (e.g. regulatory requirement, capability, service, system).

 ![Index Confluence Pages](/images/tfc/2-0-0-10.png "Expanded Subject Byline showing concepts matching the search for the data-specific roles.
 APRA CPG 235 guidance to define data-specific roles is selected.")

 #### Page classification using related concepts

-To classify Confluence page or blog post by related concepts, start typing `/related` anywhere in the body of the page and pick **Related Concept** from the pop-up Macro menu.
+To classify Confluence page by related concepts, start typing `/related` anywhere in the body of the page and pick **Related Concept** from the pop-up Macro menu.
 Alternatively, click `+` icon in the editor menu and pick **Related Concept** from the Macro menu at the top.

 ![Index Confluence Pages](/images/tfc/2-0-0-11.png "Related Concept macro is being selected from the list of macros.")